What is the Infant Vision Laboratory?

 Our particular interest is in ocular convergence (to point both eyes inwards to look at close objects) and accommodation (focusing within the eye to make the object clear).

 - Accommodation during reading

-Some things make these problems more likely, although they can also come on out of the blue.
-Things that add to the risk of developing problems with binocular vision include being born premature, having developmental problems, needing glasses (especially in childhood), having neurological problems, having abnormalities of the eye muscles, and general health issues such as diabetes, multiple sclerosis or high blood pressure.
+Some things make problems with these systems more likely, although they can also come on out of the blue.
+Problems with binocular vision are more common in children born prematurely, having developmental problems, needing glasses (especially in childhood), having neurological problems, having abnormalities of the eye muscles, and general health issues such as diabetes, multiple sclerosis or high blood pressure.
 Some of these things tend to run in families.
 Eye strain in adults is more common if you do a lot of close work.

 We are interested in how the binocular vision system develops, why it sometimes goes wrong, and how the eyes are controlled if something disrupts the images reaching the brain.

 What have we found?

 - Read an overview of our research or download Children’s Vision: New insights inform changes to clinical practice (PDF)

 - Publications list for ophthalmologists, orthoptists and optometrists – the details with links to the original articles where available